Analysis / The Worf Effect

 - If you're trying to make clear that physical force alone is insufficient.
 (See, for example, many early examples of the Trope Namer, or the opening of Star Trek: The Motion Picture.)

 - If Worf Had the Flu is built into the plot.
 (Many "Superman fighting under the effects of Kryptonite/Red Sunlight" stories qualify here, for example.)

 - If the point is for the Worf to be a distraction.
 (Many a Crowning Moment of Awesome has been made by a character going into a fight expecting to die in order to allow time for others to accomplish some other objective.)

 - If the 'Worf' is explicitly, in character, an idiot of some kind.
-(While it weakens the character, it at least usually doesn't directly contribute to Badass Decay, merely to his "What an idiot" rating.)
+This usually doesn't directly contribute to Badass Decay, merely to his "What an idiot" rating.